mansto/Dockerfile_Samples/iis/readme.md

-# Einleitung
-Docker Samplefile für einen Container der einen IIS enthält über den eine einfache HTML Seite ausgeliefert wird.
+Docker Samplefile for a container that contains an IIS via which a simple HTML page is delivered.

-# Anmerkungen
+# Note
-Läuft nur in Windows-Containern
+Works only in Windows-Containern

 # Create Docker Container
 docker build --rm -f "Dockerfile" -t iis_spike:latest .